 Looking at old photographs is one great way to time travel — be sure to notice the details that place the scene in a particular time, like a shopkeeper sweeping his stoop or a woman gazing from a window.
 Ask your child to imagine the stories behind these historical players, and then take your own photographs as part of a family time capsule project.

 The human story of American history starts with Native Americans, including their culture and traditions.
 Students will study why early explorers, such as Christopher Columbus, ventured forth to find new trade passages and claim more land.
 Colonization is a popular topic, including the 13 British colonies and the Mayflower Compact, which set the laws and government for the Pilgrims before they settled.

 The American Revolution (1775-1783) is sure to play a part in your child's studies.
 One central cause was taxation without representation.
 The British government demanded taxes of the colonists, but no colonist could be elected to British Parliament.
 A group of men, including principal author Thomas Jefferson, penned The Declaration of Independence, containing the famous line "all men are created equal."
 It was signed on July 4, 1776.
-For information about the Constitution, take a look at The Constitution: A Living Document and a historical timeline.
 Your student will also study The War of 1812 and the Monroe Doctrine from this era.